Should my dog wear a coat?

 It's really a matter of common sense.
 If you're bundling up to take your dog for a walk or a romp at the dog park, do the same for your companion.
 Hypothermia is very real in dogs.
 Have more than one coat on hand, as putting on a wet garment may only increase the chances of your companion being cold and uncomfortable.

-We've been making dog coats for 23 years.
+We've been making dog coats for over two decades years.
 We believe (and our customers agree) that we make a coat which has exceptional fit and comfort.
 Our coats our made to last.
 Given our wide range of fabrics colors and sizes, we feel certain that you will find that perfect coat.